-The Commission may recommend that rule 216(2) of the NGR be retained as a conduct provision, and that rule 216(7) of the NGR be deleted as a conduct provision, but must notify the Victorian Minister of the policy rationale for taking this course of action.
-The Commission considers that rule 216(2) of the NGR should continue to be classified as a conduct provision because allowing a party to seek redress from a party that breaches that conduct provision promotes compliance.
-The Commission considers that because rule 216(7) is being deleted in the draft rule, it should also be deleted as a conduct provision under the Regulations.
+The Commission will be recommending that rule 216(2) of the NGR be retained as a conduct provision, and that rule 216(7) of the NGR be deleted as a conduct provision, and will notify the Victorian Minister of the policy rationale for taking this course of action.
+The Commission considers that rule 216(2) of the NGR should continue to be classified as a conduct provision because compliance is promoted by allowing a party to seek redress from a party that breaches that conduct provision.
+The Commission considers that because rule 216(7) is being deleted as part of the rule, it should also be deleted as a conduct provision under the Regulations.